tdudkowski/gatsby-scrollspy/README.md

 ## Defaults

 Script is looking for container with class name "content-container" and H3 tags inside.
+Active class "currentInnerAnchor".
+All names are easy to find and change.

 Best way to create anchors in them is plugin gatsby-remark-autolink-headers, and set in gatsby-config.js: